Welcome to 2021!

-In view of the ongoing coronavirus situation, the Committee has reluctantly had to postpone the 2020 programme of talks for the foreseeable future.
+As members know, in view of the coronavirus pandemic, the Committee reluctantly had to postpone the 2020 programme of talks, and as things stand as we enter 2021, meetings will still not be able to be held at Charlton House for the foreseeable future.

-Despite Covid-19, The Charlton Society Committee have still been hard at work and have been arranging a Golden Anniversary Street Exhibition in Charlton Village, highlighting the the uniqueness of the Village, recognising the traders and successes The Charlton Society has achieved over the last 50 years.
-For further for Exhibition activities, please click here
+During 2020, despite Covid-19 restrictions, The Charlton Society Committee was hard at work and arranged a Golden Anniversary Street Exhibition in Charlton Village, highlighting the uniqueness of the Village, recognising the traders and successes The Charlton Society has achieved over the last 50 years which was very well received.

-In the absence of live meetings, the Charlton Society Committee is holding monthly meetings online, the minutes of which are posted on the website, so all members can be kept informed of the discussions had and the work the Society is progressing with.
-Please go to Committee at the top of the page for further information.
+In the absence of live meetings, the Charlton Society Committee will continue to hold monthly meetings online in 2021, the minutes of which are posted on the website, so all members can be kept informed of the discussions had and the work the Society is progressing with.
+Please go to Committee tab for further information.

-The Committee is also committed to working on the Save Our Village Action Plan (SOVAP), this was presented by Chair, Carol Kenna, at our last meeting at Charlton House.
+The Committee is also committed to continue to work on the Save Our Village Action Plan (SOVAP), this was presented by Chair, Carol Kenna, at our last meeting at the beginning of 2020 at Charlton House.
 For details of the current status of activity with SOVAP, please click here

 We will also be keeping the website updated with local events which are adhering to social distancing guidelines, plus virtual events members and residents can participate in.
 Please go to Local Events for information.

 The other important area in which the Society is involved in is in scrutinising Greenwich planning policy.
 The Society and other community groups have been rigorous in challenging recent proposed developments.
-We are delighted to report that both the Rockwell development proposals at Anchor & Hope and the Meyer Tower development in Woolwich have been rejected.
-For further information on other planning the Society is involved in, including news of the White Swan in the Village, please go to Planning tab at the top of the page.
+We were delighted to report that both the Rockwell development proposals at Anchor & Hope and the Meyer Tower development in Woolwich were rejected in 2020.
+For further information on other planning issues the Society is involved in as we enter 2021, please go to Planning tab at the top of the page.

 There is also an account of how the above successes were achieved by the working together of community, council and residents presented by Vice-Chair, Roden Richardson.

-We wish you all the best wishes, stay safe and keep well.
+We wish you all the best wishes for 2021, stay safe and keep well.